pavelk2/NYC-taxi-tips/README.md

     ## Treatment
     ## 0.2105738

-**It seems people traveling from Times Square tend to pay 0.21% more**.
-While the difference exists and statistically significant the percentage difference is small.
+**The effect size of people traveling from Times Square than from WorldTradeCenter is 0.21 (difference of means divided by standard deviation)**.

 Let's compare two airports (JFK and LaGuardia):